amasotti/AncientGreek_NLP/README.md

     + fastText : my fastText model for the homeric texts
 + `treebank` : xml data from Perseus
 + `data` : raw data, json vocabs, morphological parsings extracted from the Ilias and Odyssey
++ `wordEmbeddings` : Tests with CBOW and SkipGram models.
+    + `gensim_models` : word Embedding models with the Gensim library
+    + `skipGram_pytorch` : my implementation of the skipgram model, trained on the homeric texts.